-We also need to look into the public amusements of the people, from whence the apostle Paul draws topics of warning or illustration, the operation of the Roman law, under which he was so frequently arraigned, the courts in which he was tried, and the magistrates by whose sentence he suffered, the legionary soldiers who acted as his guards, the roads by which he traveled, whether through the mountains of Lycaonia or the marshes of Latium.
-We additionally need to delve into the course of commerce by which Paul's journeys were so often regulated, and the character of that imperfect navigation by which his life was so many times endangered.
+To fully comprehend Paul's ministry, we need to look into the public amusements of the people, from whence he draws topics of warning or illustration, the operation of the Roman law, under which he was so frequently arraigned, and the courts in which he was tried.
+Further, we need to understand the course of commerce by which Paul's journeys were so often regulated, and the character of that imperfect navigation by which his life was so many times endangered.

-We, like Paul, can imagine the plain of Cilicia, the snowy distances of Taurus (Paul's hometown), the cold and rapid stream of the Cydnus, the broad Orontes under the shadow of its steep banks, the hills which "stand about Jerusalem," the "arched fountains cold" in the ravines below, the capes and islands of the Grecian Sea and the craggy summit of Areopagus.
+We, like Paul, can imagine the plain of Cilicia, the snowy distances of Taurus, the cold and rapid stream of the Cydnus, and the broad Orontes under the shadow of its steep banks.
+We can imagine the hills which stand about Jerusalem, the arched fountains cold in the ravines below, the capes and islands of the Aegean Sea and the craggy summit of the Areopagus.
 All these remain to us, the imperishable handiwork of Nature.

-We can still look upon the same trees and flowers which the apostle Paul saw clothing the mountains, giving color to the plains, or reflected in the rivers; we may think of him among the palms of Syria, the cedars of Lebanon, the olives of Attica, the green Isthmian pines of Corinth, whose leaves wove those "fading garlands" which he contrasts (1Corinthians 9:25) with the "incorruptible crown," the prize for which he fought.
-We can even still look upon some of the works of man which filled him with wonder, or moved him to indignation.
-The "temples made with hands" (Acts 17:24) which rose before him — the very apotheosis of idolatry — on the Acropolis, still stand in almost undiminished majesty and beauty.
+We can still look upon the same trees and flowers which the apostle Paul saw clothing the mountains, giving color to the plains, or reflected in the rivers.
+We may think of him among the palms of Syria, the cedars of Lebanon, the olives of Attica, or the green Isthmian pines of Corinth, whose leaves wove those "fading garlands" which he contrasts (1Corinthians 9:25) with the "incorruptible crown" of a Christian.
+We can even still look upon some of the works of man which filled him with wonder, or moved him to indignation, such as the idolatry on the Acropolis in Athens.